Training and Evaluating Language Models with Template-based Data Generation: Broader Impact

 The introduction of the TDG paradigm and the release of the TemplateGSM dataset have significant implications for the future of LLMs and open up numerous avenues for future research.
-We believe our work will serve as a catalyst for progress in LLM reasoning.
+We believe our work will catalyze progress in LLM reasoning.

-\textbf{Advancing Mathematical Reasoning via RLVR.} We propose that the most transformative impact of our work lies in enabling \textbf{Reinforcement Learning with Verifiable Rewards (RLVR)}.
+\paragraph{Advancing Mathematical Reasoning via RLVR.} We propose that the most transformative impact of our work lies in enabling Reinforcement Learning with Verifiable Rewards (RLVR).
 Unlike RLHF, which relies on costly and subjective human feedback, RLVR can leverage the programmatic verifier of TDG as an automated, objective reward function.
 A language model can be trained to generate a solution (e.g., in code), which is then executed.
 A successful execution provides a positive reward, while a failure provides a negative reward.
 This creates a tight, automated feedback loop for improving the model's reasoning abilities at a massive scale.
 TemplateGSM serves as the perfect environment for this research, and we encourage the community to explore RLVR as a path toward highly reliable mathematical reasoning models.

-\textbf{Generalization to Other Domains.} The TDG framework is not limited to mathematics.
-Its core principles—LLM-authored meta-templates and programmatic verification—can be readily applied to other domains where correctness can be formally checked.
-We foresee immediate applications in: \begin{itemize}[leftmargin=*, topsep=0pt, itemsep=0pt] \item \textbf{Scientific Problem Solving:} Generating physics, chemistry, or biology problems based on verifiable equations and simulations. \item \textbf{Logical and Legal Reasoning:} Creating datasets of logical puzzles or case-based legal scenarios with verifiable deductive steps. \item \textbf{Code Generation and Software Engineering:} Synthesizing programming challenges where correctness is verified by unit tests. \end{itemize}
+\paragraph{Generalization to Other Domains.} The TDG framework is not limited to mathematics.
+Its core principles: LLM-authored meta-templates and programmatic verification, can be readily applied to other domains where correctness can be formally checked.
+We foresee immediate applications in: \begin{itemize} \item Generating physics, chemistry, or biology problems based on verifiable equations and simulations. \item Creating datasets of logical puzzles or case-based legal scenarios with verifiable deductive steps. \item Synthesizing programming challenges where correctness is verified by unit tests. \end{itemize}